Amir-H06/floating-point-simulator/README.md

 Run the command `python3 -m titanfp.tools.fpsim`, the simulation should start running and you will be printed with all of the cases currently implemented

 ### What's left to do:
-* Complete Implementing Case 4 and Case 3
+* Complete implementing Case 4 and Case 3
 * Implement multi-threading as it will decrease the time to run quite **significantly**
 * Some other stuff as well